risingwavelabs/risingwave-docs-legacy/docs/dev/ruby-client-libraries.md

 :::note

-`BasicTypeMapForResults` class doesn't support currently, you need cast RisingWave types into Ruby types manually.
+The `BasicTypeMapForResults` class isn't supported currently, you need to cast RisingWave types into Ruby types manually.

 :::